Paul Broad: Career

 As of 2011 Broad is a director of Kuth Energy.

 2013 - Appointed Chief Executive of Snowy Hydro.

 2019-20 - As CEO of Snowy Hydro Broad receives over $2 million in salary and bonuses.

 2022 - Resigned as CEO of Snowy Hydro.

+2024 - Now working for McCloy Group.

 Personal life

 Broad is married to Genevieve (his second wife) and they have two children.
 He is a keen surfer starting as a teenager and continuing into middle age.

 Political positions

 Broad is an advocate of user-pays pricing, and champions the power of the market.
 This led to substantial pricing changes at Hunter Water and consequently demand dropped by 30 percent.
 When Chief Executive of Energy Australia, prices increased by 5.3% in 2004, which the opposition claimed would hit lower income families hard.
 He is also philosophically committed to involvement of the private sector, and in his role at the head of Infrastructure NSW has been reported supporting rail privatisation, congestion charges, and expanded tollways.